Travel, Stay and Culture training

 Author_Image

-Home of the world's most popular yet third leading study abroad destinations, Australia offers quality education to hundreds of thousands of students every year.
-Apart from its academic excellence, the country attracts a large sum internationally for various reasons.
-The cost of living in Australia is one of the major concerns in studying abroad.
+Australia, one of the world's most popular yet third leading study abroad destinations, offers quality education to hundreds of thousands of students every year.
+Apart from its academic excellence, the country attracts a large sum of money internationally for various reasons.
+The cost of living in Australia is one of the major concerns when studying abroad.
 But the good news is that, if you manage it effectively, the living expenses in Australia for Indian students and other international students will be easy to bear.

 Overview of Australia Living Cost for International Students

 The estimated cost of living in Australia for international students is typically around 20,000 AUD.
-However, this can vary based on a number of factors such as your kind of lifestyle, accommodation, transportation etc. while studying in Australia.
+However, this can vary based on several factors, such as your kind of lifestyle, accommodation, transportation, etc., while studying in Australia.
 Before discussing each of these factors, here's an overview of the monthly expenses in Australia for an international student:

 Factors